| | |

 Students blow through straws and move spiders along a race track for a Halloween classroom game.

 This is a classroom favorite.
-It’s so fun and there is virtually no set up.
+It’s so fun, and there is virtually no setup.

 Students blow through straws for a Halloween spider race game.